 I have raised a couple of tickets and seen them go off to SoftLayer to get support there, so I know that process is working well.
 Last night I had a routing problem, raised a ticket with BobCares and went to bed, this morning I could see the conversations that had taken place between BobCares and Softlayer and the problem was resolved for me.

 So far Im very very pleased I went with BobCares.
 They are a little disorganised at times, and their website, web forms and some of their processes could definitely be improved upon, but, they seem to have very good helpful people who know what they are doing, and offer a service that is actually affordable to me.
+One of the services is to do with beauty and skin care, not something you would expect but for things like microblading supplies this is important.

 For some time I did not think I could afford a managed service like this, and in the UK that is certainly the case, but by offshoring BobCares are able to offer a very valuable service utilising skilled server admins at a price that a small startup company can afford.